DiscreteMaths/DM04-Functions/Twitter+neo4j-conorFeeney.md

 - ***Go direct*** to source, i.e contact Twitter
 - ***R***, the open source statistical maths program, has the ability to create a *handshake* (put definition here) with Twitter.
 This enables you to download Twitter data at no charge.
 We will discuss the pro's and cons of this method now.

+So this method involves a lot of patience.
+This is because there is a limit to how much data you can download at once, as opposed to other methods which let you download as much as you want at once provided you pay.

 ####Analysing Twitter Data
 As Twitter is a social network site, with nodes (users) having multiple in-degrees (followers) and out-degrees(following), Neo4j is a logical choice for grpahing this network.
 Graph databases are particularly well suited to capturing social data because they store data as nodes and edges.
 A study was carried out using Neo4j and Twitter.
 The data was stored on Neo4j as such: Twitter users, tweets, retweets and mentions.
 These ended up being the types of nodes.